qwazwsx/c4-cams/README.md

 - views
   - amount of times the a post has been viewed
   - a user only counts as a view every 30 minutes
+- time
+  - time in ms that it took for a HEAD request to the URL to come back OK
+  - only used in /api/random
+  - use this to specify at what interval to manually update static cams (round it as to not overload the camera)

 now that we know that heres an example of a camera object